Using Wood Pine Shavings to Store Dahlia Tubers Over Winter

 How to store dahlia tubers in wood shavings

 Youβll want to store your dahlia tubers in plastic totes of some kind (the above suggestions are exactly what I use).
 When stored in cardboard boxes, my dahlia tubers have dried out so I do not store them in boxes anymore.
 I find I do not ever need to add moisture when they are stored in the plastic, non-permeable totes, but this will depend on the humidity/moisture levels of the area you store them in.
-I have mine in my 1870s basement, which is considerably damp.
+I store mine in my 1870s basement, which is considerably damp.
 Youβll need to observe your packed tubers every few weeks or so until you come to understand your space.

 Finally, I brought all the totes full of tubers down into my basement.
-I started out by adding the lids onto the totes with a slight crack for moisture to release itself.
+I started out by adding the lids onto the totes with a slight crack for moisture to evaporate.
 I was highly skeptical over whether the wood shavings would actually insulate the tubers.
 I really thought they would dry out.
 Well, I was wrong!
 I went downstairs to check on my tubers a few weeks later and the wood shavings were all wet on the top with a ton of condensation accumulated on the inside of the lid.
 Naturally, this freaked me out so I took all the lids off and theyβve been off for months now.
 Not a single tuber has dried out nor rotted.
 In factβ¦ theyβre all looking perfect!

 Meanwhile, a HEPA Air Purifier is turned on every-other day to keep air circulated and filter out any mold spores that might be lurking.
+This is INCREDIBLY helpful, I cannot stress an air purifier enough!

 I hope this has shed some light on storing dahlia tubers in wood shavings, for anyone else who may have been skeptical.
 Iβm so glad to have found a tried and true method!